Bellafqira/histogram_shiffting_predictions/README.md

 # Watermarking Project

 This project presents a watermarking scheme inspired by [1].
 This scheme consists of histogram shifting on the prediction errors.
+It is a reversible watermarking scheme.
 It supports only 2D images (e.g., grayscale Lena image).

 [1] Naskar, R., & Subhra Chakraborty, R. (2013).
 Histogram‐bin‐shifting‐based reversible watermarking for colour images.
 IET Image Processing, 7(2), 99-110.